lizahumuza/Etch-A-SketchJS/README.md

 # Etch-A-SketchJS

+The live project/solution can be viewed from https://lizahumuza.github.io/Etch-A-SketchJS/

 Create a webpage with a 16x16 grid of square divs.

 Create the divs using JavaScript.
 Don’t try making them by hand with copy and pasting in your HTML file!